 - Strategic pricing: Dynamic ticket pricing and optimized revenue management

-- Innovation: New attractions and entertainment offerings driving visitor interest
+- Innovation: New attractions and entertainment offerings are driving visitor interest

 Conclusion: Disneyland’s Sustained Financial Success